eventfully-engineered/fdb-java-eventstore/README.md

 Global subspace tuple value is a pointer to an event in the stream subspace stored in the format of `<event number>@<stream id>`.
 When reading from the global subspace via the `readAll*` methods we resolve the pointer and return the message from the stream subspace

+QUESION: Could we pack in the `<event number>@<stream id>` or equivalent into the key so we didnt need to retrieve the value?
+What type of performance boost would that give?

 ### Stream Subspace